Cockroaches in Dublin Kitchens: 7 Signs of a Hidden Infestation

 Pay attention to where they run.
 Cockroaches often head back to shelter through cracks, pipe gaps, wall voids, drains, broken tiles or openings around kitchen fittings.

 Pet food is a common issue because it is often left out overnight, right when cockroaches prefer to forage.
-Bins and garbage areas can also attract pest cockroaches, especially in shared buildings or commercial premises.
+Bin and waste areas can also attract pest cockroaches, especially in shared buildings or commercial premises.

 Simple ways to reduce attraction include storing food in sealed containers, cleaning under appliances where possible, keeping bins closed, fixing leaks and removing unnecessary cardboard or clutter.
 These steps help, but they do not replace treatment where an infestation is already established.